Anand19987i/ProjectShowcase/README.md

 - **User Profiles:** Create and manage your personal profile.
 - **Project Upload:** Upload your projects with thumbnails and source code.
+- **View Source Code:** Users can view the source code of projects directly on the platform.
 - **Project Showcase:** View and interact with projects shared by other users.
 - **Feedback and Interaction:** Like and engage with the projects in the community.
 - **Search Functionality:** Easily search for projects by keywords, tags, or categories.